 4. Divide perennials.

 Fall is the perfect time to divide crowded perennials.
 In the middle of the summer, a plant will be stressed by both heat and water loss if you divide it.
 In the winter, the ground is frozen.
 Spring is a good time to divide plants as well with cool temperatures and more consistent rain, but some plants can be stressed if you dig them up just when they're starting to come out of dormancy.
-Different species have different division practices, and some don't want to be divided at all, so check out this article before you get started to make sure you're picking the best method for your plants.
+Different species have different division practices, and some don't want to be divided at all, so check out this blog post before you get started to make sure you're picking the best method for your plants.

 5. Bring sensitive plants inside.